-Please find below details of how our Governing body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.
+Please find below details of how our Governing Board is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

 We have also provided a Register of Governor Interests and an Annual Statement of Issues for your information.

-The Governing Body is like the Executive Board of a company with the Head Teacher having the role of Managing Director responsible for the day to day management of the school.
+The Governing Board is like the Executive Board of a company with the Head Teacher having the role of Managing Director responsible for the day to day management of the school.
 All members work together to take important decisions about how the school is run and how best to ensure that all pupils get the best possible education and achieve their maximum potential.

-Governors have number of statutory duties to fulfil and play a significant rôle in creating a vision and strategy that is shared by all members of the school community.
+Governors have a number of statutory duties to fulfil and play a significant rôle in creating a vision and strategy that is shared by all members of the school community.
 They look to the future in their contribution to school development and are constantly seeking ways to ensure that the best possible education is offered to

-Mrs Rachel Rand is a Parent governor who lives in Newnham and serves on the Teaching and Learning Committee with responsibility for Maths and Global Learning.
-She continues to serve enthusiastically on the PTFA as well as fulfilling her governor duties.
+Mrs Rachel Rand lives in Newnham and is chair of the Teaching and Learning Committee.
+She continues to serve enthusiastically on the PTFA as well as fulfilling her governor duties in overseeing Maths.

 Mrs Karla Broady is the school Teaching and Learning Manager and the Staff Governor.
 She lives in Cinderford and has a son in the school.
 Mrs Broady serves on the Teaching and Learning Committee where her expertise is greatly appreciated.